agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 The initial inspiration came after reading the following article [Property based integration testing using Haskell!](https://functional.works-hub.com/learn/property-based-integration-testing-using-haskell-6c25c) which describes a way to tackle the problem of property based testing for HTTP APIs.

-Although the implementations are clearly different due to the `cornichon` and Scala concepts; this article remains a great introduction to the problem we are trying to solve with `cornichon-check`.
+It is still a great introduction to the problem we are trying to solve although the implementations are significantly different.

 ## Concept